Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Labyrinth Lost by Zoraida Córdova

-is the first book in Zoraida Cordova’s Brooklyn Brujas series.
+Labyrinth Lost is the first book in Zoraida Cordova’s Brooklyn Brujas series.
 This young adult fantasy novel features a diverse main cast, including Latinx queer characters.
 This dark and spellbinding story is set in a world that draws heavily from Latin mythology.
-This dark, action-packed introduction to the Brooklyn Brujas series will leaving you eager to read the next installment.
-Labyrinth Lost
+This dark, action-packed introduction to the Brooklyn Brujas series will leave you eager to read the next installment.

 Summary: Alex is a bruja, the most powerful witch in a generation.
 The downside is that she absolutely hates her magic powers.
 During her Deathday celebration, Alex tries to perform a spell to get rid of her magic once and for all, but the spell backfires and her entire family vanishes.
 Alex is now left alone with Nova, a brujo whom she doesn’t trust.
 However, Nova may be Alex’s only chance at rescuing her family.